-Civil defence employee rapes minor girl in Delhi
+Civil Defence Employee Rapes Minor Girl In Delhi

-New Delhi, Nov 21 (IANS) A minor girl was allegedly raped by a civil defence employee in the national capital, an official said here on Sunday.
+New Delhi: A minor girl was allegedly raped by a civil defence employee in the national capital, an official said here on Sunday.

-Furnishing details about the incident, a senior official said a case under section 363 (kidnapping) of the Indian Penal Code was registered on the complaint of the parents of the 15-year-old victim girl on November 17.

 "The accused showed her some photographs on his mobile phone and introduced himself as a policeman by showing his uniformed photographs," the senior official said.